qgis/qgis-docker/README.md

 ### General information

-The Docker image is built using *Ubuntu 20.04 (Focal)* and official QGIS DEBs from https://qgis.org/.
+The Docker image is built using *Ubuntu 22.04 (jammy)* and official QGIS DEBs from https://qgis.org/.
 It includes *Nginx* and *Xvfb* and can be used as a standalone service (via HTTP TCP port 80) or as *FCGI* backend (via TCP port 9993).

 ### Requisites